Overnight Camp in Massachusetts

 Leadership & Staff

-Directors Eric & Liza Wittenberg lead the daily operations during the Spring Break camp, just as they would at the Academy in Otis, Massachusetts.
+Directors Katy Kreiner & Paul Titley lead the daily operations during the camp.
 At least two college-aged Cabin Counselors live in each cabin with 8-10 campers.
 Counselors are hired and trained to supervise the campers and lead them as positive role models.
 A Registered Nurse & Certified Athletic Trainer care for the girls when illnesses or injuries occur.

 Athletes live in comfortable cabins with Cabin Counselors.
-Each cabin is equipped with comfortable bunk beds, full bathrooms with showers, storage areas, and electricity.
+Each cabin is equipped with air conditioning, comfortable bunk beds, full bathrooms with showers, storage areas, and electricity.

 Most local families drive to camp in East Otis, MA.
 We do provide free ground transportation from Bradley International Airport (BDL) for athletes flying in from out of town.
 See below for driving directions to the Academy.

 About Mia Hamm, Kristine Lilly, & Tisha Venturini Hoch

 Mia Hamm, Kristine Lilly, and Tisha Venturini Hoch have been friends and teammates for over 20 years.
 They played together at the University of North Carolina where they led the Tar Heels to 6 consecutive national titles between 1989 and 1994.
 Each was a four-year NCAA Division 1 All-American.
 The trio also started for the US Women’s National Team.
 Hamm and Lilly joined the national team in 1987, at ages 15 and 16 and Hoch joined in 1992.
 Between them, they have a combined 5 Olympic gold medals, 5 World Cup Championships, and 12 NCAA Titles.